kaanturkmen/GettersAndSettersForPython/README.md

 You do not need to import or install anything.

+I left example usage in the input and output files.

-Just post your variables into input file, and it will generate getters and setters to output file.
+If you want to try out yourself, delete all lines in in both files.
+Post your variables into input file, and it will generate getters and setters to output file.

 All supported variable syntaxes: